 With their secluded green slopes and flowery gardens, the Adelaide Hills are a pastoral vision in this desert state.
 The patchwork quilt of vast orchards, neat vineyards, and avenues of tall conifers resembles the Bavarian countryside, a likeness fashioned by the many German immigrants who settled here in the 19th century.
 In summer the Hills are consistently cooler than the city, although the charming towns and wineries are pleasant to visit any time of year.
-To reach the region from Adelaide, head toward the M1 Princes Highway or drive down Pulteney Street, which becomes Unley Road and then Belair Road.
+To reach the region from Adelaide, head toward the M1 Princes Highway or drive down Pulteney Street and on to Glen Osmond Road, which becomes the M1.
 From here signs point to Crafers and the freeway.

 Fodor’s Brooklyn has been awarded silver place for its “welcome” and “timely” approach to the NYC borough.More